JohnSundell/Wrap/README.md

 }
 ```

-You can also use the `keyForWrappingPropertyNamed()` API to skip a property entirely, by returning nil from this method for it.
+You can also use the `keyForWrapping(propertyNamed:)` API to skip a property entirely, by returning nil from this method for it.

 #### Custom key types